Flaybe/pong/README.md

 # Terminal Pong 🏓

 A simple Pong game written in C++, played directly in the terminal — no graphics libraries, just text.
-The goal is to learn C++, mess around with input and logic, and have some fun.
+The goal is to mess around with input and logic, and have some fun.

 ## What's in the code?